synacktiv/nord-stream/README.md

     - env | base64 -w0 | base64 -w 0
 ```

+GitLab also support secure files like Azure DevOps.
+Secure files are defined at the project level.
+Like the variables It's not possible to list the secure files without admin access to the project.
+However, with admin access nord-stream will try to exfiltrate the secure files related to the projects.

 #### YAML

 Same as [YAML](#yaml), however you need to provide the full project path like this: